kcherr1/Fall2020_CSC403_Project/README.txt

         - An input of 0 tells the function to return a new FrmLevel form while an input of 1 tells the function to reset the instance to null

 FrmDeath.cs
-    - The death screen that pop ups when the game ends, specifically after the player's health has reached 0 while fighting
+    - The death screen that pop ups when the game ends, specifically after the player's health has reached 0 while fighting.
+It displays a specific image for each character option.

     METHODS
     1) menuBtn_Click(object sender, EventArgs e)